yousssef96/yousssef96/ReadMe.md

    A multiclass prediction project using ensemble models with majority vote to classify fetal health status.

-3. **[Sentiment Analysis of Women's Clothing Reviews ](https://github.com/yousssef96/sentiment-analysis)**
+3. **[Sentiment Analysis of Women's Clothing Reviews ](https://github.com/yousssef96/sentiment-analysis)** A sentiment Analysis project using TF-IDF, Logistic Regression, XGBoost, and ensemble models.